-3.2 EQUIPMENT
+2.2 EQUIPMENT

-We support students and will provide low cost, non-customised equipment, e.g., ICT equipment, for students with high incidence SEND, funded from our normally available resources.
+We support students and will provide low cost, non-customised equipment, e.g. ICT equipment, for students with high incidence SEN, funded from our normally available resources.
 For more specialist customised equipment Derbyshire LA provides funding for an Individual Students' Equipment Budget to meet these needs.

-3.3 ADAPTATIONS TO THE CURRICULUM AND THE LEARNING ENVIRONMENT OF STUDENTS AND YOUNG PEOPLE WITH SEND
+2.3 ADAPTATIONS TO THE CURRICULUM AND THE LEARNING ENVIRONMENT OF STUDENTS AND YOUNG PEOPLE WITH SEN

 The school was rebuilt in 2013 and is fully accessible to students with mobility needs.
 The Learning Support Department offers a range of spaces to work with students outside of the mainstream classroom environment in smaller groups.
-An additional four ground floor classrooms have been added to the site in 2025 which are all fully accessible.

-Teachers are trained and supported to offer a differentiated learning experience in each lesson.
-This is supported by the Learning Support Department and the SENDCo.
+Teacher are trained and supported to offer a differentiated learning experience in each lesson.
+This is supported by the Learning Support Department and the SENCo.
 Where necessary, additional external expertise is used to advise and support staff to meet the more complex or demanding specific needs of students.

-All curriculum related trips and activities are adapted to be accessible by all students in line with our approach to equality and equity.
+All curriculum related trips and activities are adapted to be accessible by all students in line with our approach to equality.
 Additional support staff are made available where necessary to support this.